If you are adopting a kitten from us congratulations! Bengals are wonderful personable loving cats. Once you own one, you'll always want to have one.

 If your going to stick with a traditional bowl fill it with filtered fridge water, bottled water, or you can get an inexpensive Brita pitcher like this one.
 It reduces chlorine, copper, mercury, and cadmium.
 It's much better for you and your fur-babies.

-We use a basic litter box with a lid and carbon filter for our kittens.
-You can get the exact same one from Amazon.
-Walmart and Target usually have one similar too.
-But Amazon has the best price by far.
-The others are $15-$20.
+We use the Van Ness basic litter box with a lid and carbon filter for our kittens.
+You can get the exact same one from Amazon using link below.
+Walmart and Target usually have one similar too but they cost a little bit more.
 I have tired fancy self cleaning boxes and it never worked out.
 I find it much easier to stick to a basic box and the bengals like it too.
 Below are the links for the regular size and the extra large.

 I HATE scooping litter boxes.
 Over the years and years of taking care of fur-babies I have learned the easiest most cost effective way of cleaning a litter box.
 Buy the 30 pound bag of Tidy Cat non clumping cat litter, fill the box about 2 inches full, when it starts to smell dump the entire box and refill.
 It's just that easy!
 Clumping cat litter is SO expensive!
 Every time I was scooping a "clumping" litter the clump would break apart and leave tiny bits of urine soaked litter all over the box.
 So even though the box was just cleaned, it wasn't really clean and it still smelled bad.